-The system was further revised in 1995 through Senate Bill 369 that set more restrictive limitations on the compensability of pre-existing conditions, stress claims, and injuries involving drug or alcohol abuse.
+The system was further revised in 1995 through Senate Bill 369, which set more restrictive limitations on the compensability of pre-existing conditions, stress claims, and injuries involving drug or alcohol abuse.
 Senate Bill 369 also established a one-year claim-filing deadline, established a new medical fee schedule, and established workers' compensation insurance as the exclusive remedy for worker illness or injury even if the claim is denied.
 The new law also redefined "casual labor" and increased the penalties on non-complying employers.

-As a result of the 1990 and 1995 reforms, the number of accepted disabling claims has gone from 3.7 per 100 workers in 1987 to 1.3 per 100 workers in 2006.
-Workers' compensation pure premium rates, the base rate that employers pay their insurance company for coverage, have cumulatively decreased 62.8 percent through 2011.
-In 2012, the rate increased by 1.9 percent due to a number of factors, including Oregon's stagnant economy, the amount of collected premium versus the cost of medical benefits, and the leveling off of filed workers' compensation claims.
-The premium assessment, which pays for the administration of workers' compensation and workplace safety programs, decreased from 6.4 percent in 2011 to 6.2 percent in 2012.
+As a result of the 1990 and 1995 reforms, the number of accepted disabling claims has gone from 3.7 per 100 workers in 1987 to 1.1 per 100 workers in 2013.
+Workers' compensation pure premium rates, the base rate that employers pay their insurance company for coverage, have cumulatively decreased 64.4 percent through 2014.
+In 2014, the rate decreased by 7.6 percent, on average, due to a number of factors, including lower medical costs and fewer and smaller claims for lost wages.
+The premium assessment, which pays for the administration of workers' compensation and workplace safety programs, remained unchanged at 6.2 percent in 2014 for insured employers.
+Self-insured employers pay a premium assessment of 6.4 percent, and self-insured groups pay 7.2 percent.